 Employees of the System accumulate unlimited amounts of vacation and sick leave.
-For the year ended June 30, 2017, upon resignation or retirement, unused vacation leave up to 300 hours is payable to employees (who were employed by the System on December 31, 2004) at the employees' rate of pay as of termination or retirement.
+For the year ended June 30, 2018, upon resignation or retirement, unused vacation leave up to 300 hours is payable to employees at the employees' rate of pay as of termination or retirement.
 Upon retirement, unused vacation leave in excess of 300 hours and unused sick leave are credited as earned service in computing retirement benefits.
-The liability for accumulated vacation leave of up to 300 hours, payable at June 30, 2017 and 2016 was \$78,644 and \$64,515, respectively, which is included in "other payables" on the statements of fiduciary net position.
+The liability for accumulated vacation leave of up to 300 hours, payable at June 30, 2018 and 2017 was \$84,603 and \$78,644, respectively, which is included in "other payables" on the statements of fiduciary net position.